-Rosehip are the little seeded fruits that grow on the wild rose bushes of South America.
+The rosehip is the little seeded fruit that grows on the wild rose bushes of South America.
 They're usually bright red but can be purple or even black depending on the rose bush.
 Rosehip oil comes from the seeds found inside the fruit and is extracted through pressing.

 The reason rosehip oil is so good for your skin is because it is very rich in vitamin A (in the form of provitamin A and tretinoin), antioxidants and fatty acids.
 These are all compounds that fight skin concerns like ageing and sun spots.